 - Minorities: When referencing black/Latin@/Asian/etc, say “people of color.”

 - Midget: Little Person.

 - Indian: Unless in reference to someone who is literally from India, go with American Indian or Native American.

-- Handicapped/physically challenged/wheelchair-bound: “So-and-so has a physical disability/cannot walk/is visually impaired/uses a wheelchair.”
+- Handicapped/physically challenged/wheelchair-bound: “So-and-so has a physical disability/cannot walk/visually impaired/uses a wheelchair.”

 - Tranny: Depending on the situation and/or what the person identifies as, transgender may work.
-Trans may also work.
-More info here.
+Trans* — with the asterisk if written online — may also work.
+More info: here.

 Photo credit BJN.